scicloj/clay/README.md

 Regular updates are given at the [visual-tools meetings](https://scicloj.github.io/docs/community/groups/visual-tools/).

+## Related projects

+The [Claykind](https://github.com/timothypratley/claykind) project is rethinking the Clay architecture and implementation from scratch, in a new code base.
+Currently (Fall 2023), the two projects are being developed in coordination.

 ## Discussion

 The best places to discuss this project are (in this order)